 As it was once home to both the Romans and the Moors, Andalucia’s capital sports lots of mesmerizing sights that date to different epochs.
 This is perfectly encapsulated in the Alcazar of Seville which is an elegant palace built by Castilian Christians atop of an old Abbasid Muslim fort.

 Despite being steeped in history, the city is a very happening place, with lots of fun and festive flamenco bars for you to check out.
 The best times of year to visit are during Feria de Abril and Semana Santa, when two of Spain’s most eminent festivals take place.

-17. Venice Where to Stay
+Accommodation: Where to Stay in Seville

 Unlike any other place on Earth, everything in the ‘City of Canals’ shimmers before your eyes, with breathtakingly beautiful art and architecture wherever you look.

 Set across 118 small islands, which are linked by over 400 bridges, the city boasts a myriad of charming canals, grand palaces, and epic old churches.
 A very magical and romantic place, its atmospheric alleys beckon alluringly before you emerge at yet another awe-inspiring landmark.
 Although it can get very crowded, it is well worth visiting during carnival time when everyone dons elaborate costumes and masks.

 One of the world’s greatest and most unique cities, Venice needs to be seen to be believed and is one of the main highlights of any trip to Italy.